What’s the difference between the MacBook Pro and MacBook Air?

 “If you’re planning to work in a multi-monitor environment, the Apple M1 processor is very limiting.”

-Another notable difference is the MacBook Air doesn’t have a Touch Bar, while the Pro models do.
+Another notable difference is the MacBook Air and new Pros don’t have a Touch Bar, while the 13-inch Pro model does.
 The Touch Bar on MacBooks gives users customizable quick controls, which can be tailored for different apps and scenarios.
 Things like media playback, a color picker, and more can be placed there.
-On the MacBook Air, you have the typical function keys in place of it.
+On the MacBook Air and new Pro models, you have the typical function keys in place of it.
 Otherwise, most elements are similar.
 There’s Touch ID on the power button, the keyboard uses a scissor mechanism, and all the models have a Force Touch trackpad.
+So if you really want a Touch Bar on your MacBook, the 13-inch Pro is your only option.

 If you’re focused on finding the best display, you don’t have to look too hard.
 All the 13-inch MacBooks have the same exact size and resolution – 2560 x 1600 – for their Retina panels.
-Plus, they all come with a wide color gamut (P3) and True Tone support, so they should look great.
+Plus, they all come with a wide color gamut (P3) and True Tone support, so they should look great, but they’re not the best out there.
+The outliers are the 14 and 16-inch MacBook Pro models, which kick the resolution up to 3024 x 1964 and 3456 x 2234 respectively.

-The most notable difference between the MacBook Air and Pro here is in the brightness of the display.
-The display on the MacBook Air can go up to 400 nits of brightness, and that’s better than the majority of laptops already.
-However, the MacBook Pro can go up to 500 nits of brightness, which is that much better.
+One of the most notable differences between the 13-inch MacBooks and the new Pros is in the brightness of the display.
+The display on the 13-inch ones can go up to 500 nits of brightness, and that’s better than the majority of laptops already.
+However, the MacBook Pro 2021 models can go up to 1600 nits of brightness, which is that much better.
 If you’re using your laptop indoors most of the time, you probably don’t need the extra brightness, but for working on the go, it can really help visibility under bright sunlight.

 Performance: The MacBook Pro has active cooling

-The latest models of the MacBook Air and MacBook Pro both have the Apple M1 chipset, and it’s a big leap from previous models in their respective lines.
+The 13-inch models of the MacBook Pro and MacBook Air both have the original Apple M1 chipset, and it’s a big leap from previous models in their respective lines.
 Apple touts up to 3.5x faster CPU performance, 5x faster graphics, and 11x faster machine learning performance compared to previous Intel models.
-We can look to GeekBench to get an idea of how powerful the Apple M1’s CPU is compared to the Intel models.
+We can look to GeekBench to get an idea of how powerful the Apple M1’s CPU is.

-As you can see, the Apple M1-powered MacBook Air and Pro are pretty much neck and neck in terms of performance, far outclassing the Intel processors in the other models.
+The Apple M1-powered MacBook Air and Pro are pretty much neck and neck in terms of performance, far outclassing the Intel processors in the retired models.
 The Apple M1 is both powerful and efficient, so even though it doesn’t consume a lot of power, it’s still more powerful than an H-series Intel processor in some ways.
 You may look at that and think the MacBook Air is just as good as the Pro, but there’s something to keep in mind.

 There’s something else to consider, too.
-The MacBook Air and Pro with Apple M1 are both limited to a maximum of 16GB of RAM and 2TB of SSD storage.
+The 13-inch MacBook Pro and Air with Apple M1 are both limited to a maximum of 16GB of RAM and 2TB of SSD storage.
 That’s still a lot, but if you’re planning to store lots of video projects and work with memory-intensive apps, it’s quite limited.
-The 13-inch MacBook Pro with Intel processors can have up to 32GB of RAM and 4TB of storage, and if you spring for the 16-inch MacBook Pro, you can go as high as 64GB of RAM and 8TB of storage.
-In fact, this seems to be part of the reason the Apple M1 isn’t everywhere yet, Apple still has to figure out how to increase RAM and storage capacity with its in-house processors.
-All the Apple M1-based Macs have this limitation.
+The 14 and 16-inch MacBook Pro models can have up to 64GB of RAM and 8TB of storage, thanks to the new M1 Pro/Max chips.

 Something else that’s impressive is the battery life enabled by the Apple M1 chipset, despite its performance.
 The MacBook Air has the smallest battery of the laptops here, but it still claims up to 18 hours of movie playback on a charge.
-The Apple M1-based MacBook Pro has a slightly bigger battery and promises up to 20 hours on a charge, but the Intel model, with a similar battery capacity, only claims up to 10 hours.
-Meanwhile, the 16-inch MacBook Pro promises up to 11 hours, despite its massive 99.8Whr battery.
+The 13-inch MacBook Pro has a slightly bigger battery and promises up to 20 hours on a charge.
+However, the 16-inch MacBook Pro promises up to 21 hours of movie playback.

 However, the MacBook Air is lighter, and it’s safe to say it can still handle almost anything you throw at it if you’re using it for school.
 You might also want to consider the longer battery life on the Pro model, but to be fair, the 18 hours promised for the MacBook Air should already be enough to get you through any normal day.